| Vanderbilt University

 symptoms of a sinus infection, as traditional medical thought has

+been.
 In a new study published

 in the Head and Neck Surgery Journal, researchers have determined